RadLuli/Ampersand/DEFS/meshes.md

 ## Scrapbooks and private meshes

-Are collections of unrelated user notes, in any form available.
+**Scrapbooks** are collections of unrelated user notes, in any form available.
 When organised in a tree structure, they become private meshes.

 Private user meshes can be made from scratch, from system-generated meshes or from public meshes.
 They can be kept private indefinitely or optimized and shared in three ways:
 - as full meshes;